This post may contain affiliate links. For more information, see my Full Disclosure.

 - Macadamia nuts give that perfect crunch which pairs amazingly with the soft cookie texture

-Cookie tips: how to bake the best chocolate chip cookies
+how to bake the best white chocolate macadamia nut cookies

 I go into this in more detail in my Chewy Chocolate Chip Cookies post, but to summarise, measuring the ingredients for cookies is SO important!
 You’ll see in that post how many batches of test cookies I made to get to my ideal ratio, and each cookie only had slight tweaks to the recipe each time.